 What is it?

-This ordinance sets up procedures for identifying and preserving significant archaeological resources in the City.
+This ordinance establishes procedures for identifying and preserving significant archaeological resources in the City.

 City Council approved - July 1999

 Where does it apply?